Keywords are, arguably, the most important piece of your pay per click (PPC) advertising strategy.

 This allows you to explicitly indicate who not to target with ads based on keywords people used yourself as well as any associated website domains they may have visited while searching online or engaging with brands outside your own.

 Geographic location exclusion is a Google Ads targeting strategy used to limit ad delivery and maximize visibility within target areas.
-With this technique, advertisers can exclude locations that are not relevant to their campaigns or business objectives in order to save money on ad spend, increase ROI and optimize the performance of their ads.
+With this technique, advertisers can exclude locations that are not relevant to their campaigns or business objectives in order to save money on ad spend, increase ROI, and optimize the performance of their ads within their Google Ads account.

 To set up this exclusion: